 The cable operated, single leading shoe brakes on the Austin Seven were barely adequate when they were new.
 With years of use, wear and neglect, in modern traffic, they are positively terrifying.
 No problem if you can plan when to stop, but emergency stops are a joke.

-One popular option is to fit hydraulic brakes, using semi-Girling components and parts from the early Morris Minor 1000.
-While this works well enough, it is a major job, requiring a master cylinder, new brake pedal, hydraulic piping and flexible hoses.
+a popular option is to fit hydraulic brakes, using semi-Girling components and parts from the early Morris Minor 1000.
+This is a major job, requiring a master cylinder, new brake pedal, hydraulic piping and flexible hoses.
+It is widely documented on the internet.